Stabæk Fotball: Stadium

 Stabæk played home games at the Nadderud Stadion until 2008.
 They then moved into the Telenor Arena, which had a capacity of 15,000 people.
 Their stay at the Telenor Arena became shorter than desired; after a three-year-long stay at the indoor arena, they moved back to the Nadderud Stadion due to economic issues with the new arena.
 The women's team, Stabæk FK, also currently plays home games at Nadderud Stadion.
 Nadderud Stadion has a capacity of 4,938 spectators.

+Stabæk plans to move to a new stadium in 2026 called Nye Nadderud.

 The club's record home attendance was set on 13 September 2009, when 13,402 spectators attended Telenor Arena to watch a game against Rosenborg BK.
 The record attendance at Nadderud Stadion of approximately 10,000 spectators dates from the quarter-final of the 1970 Norwegian Cup, a game Stabæk lost 2–4 against Strømsgodset.

 Chairman

 On 4 February 2010, Einar Schultz was elected chairman of Stabæk, replacing Ingebrigt Steen Jensen.
 Schultz has held various positions in the Stabæk system over the last five years.
 In February 2012, Kjell Johnsen was elected the new chairman of Stabæk Fotball.
 Johnsen was replaced in 2013 by Espen Moe.